The Right Way to Increase Indoor Air Quality

 A recent survey showed that 60% out of 3,000 employees

 in Canada and the U.S. prioritize indoor air quality over salaries.
 It's safe to say that employers have their work cut out for them as businesses and public establishments start reopening their doors.
 With that said, ventilation methods shift from one building to the next.
-The air quality of a building can be greatly affected by environmental factors like occupancy and seasonal changes, but there are three major steps that cannot be absent if one's ultimate goal is to promote cleaner air indoors:
+The air quality of a building can be greatly affected by environmental factors like occupancy and seasonal changes, but there are four major steps that cannot be absent if one's ultimate goal is to promote cleaner air indoors:

 - Make Way for Natural Air: When a building's layout and the surrounding environment allow it, fresh air from outdoors goes a long way in tempering product-generated air pollutants.
 The current biophilia trend also serves as an alternative to maintaining a nature-oriented approach within modern constructions.
 However, if the building has no openings for natural air to get in and you lack the means to implement sustainable design practices, indoor plants are a relatively simple alternative to help remove pollutants and reduce carbon dioxide in the air.